Skip to main content

 Štafileo Castle, locally known as Kaštel Štafileo or Kaštel Rotondo, lies in the town of Kaštel Štafilić, in the county of Split-Dalmatia in Croatia.

 Štafileo Castle was one of these fortifications.
-It was built by Stjepan Štafileo from Trogir in 1508 on a group of coastal rocks, after he had received permission from Count Paolo Malipiero in 1500.
-A bridge over a wet moat connected it to a levee connected to the mainland.
-A small village was built on the levee and fortified with a curtain wall and corner towers.
+It was built by Stjepan Štafileo from Trogir in 1508 on a group of coastal rocks, after receiving permission from Count Paolo Malipiero in 1500.
+A bridge over a wet moat connected it to a levee linked to the mainland.
+A small village was established on the levee and was fortified with a curtain wall and corner towers.

-In 1650 the castle was acquired by the Rotondo family.
-Later the moat around the castle was filled in and other alterations to the castle made it lose its defensive appearance.
+In 1650, the castle was acquired by the Rotondo family.
+Later, the moat surrounding the castle was filled in, and other modifications caused it to lose its defensive appearance.

-Štafileo Castle seems to be private property at present and can only be viewed from the outside.
+Currently, Štafileo Castle appears to be private property and can only be viewed from the outside.

 Gallery